hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 Risk: every unsupported operation becomes a scalar loop on Snitch.

-Mitigation: keep the supported subset explicit, prefer AFU, Spatz, and iDMA, and add fallbacks only for demonstrated model requirements with performance labels.
+Mitigation: derive the supported subset from the selected full-size model inventory, prefer fusion and existing AFU, Spatz, and iDMA primitives, and add a fallback only for a demonstrated recurring model requirement with byte-exact and performance evidence.
+Generic TFLite coverage must not drive RTL, ABI, or firmware growth.

 ## 13. Definition of Done

 The Neural-AI backend is complete for the current hardware contract when:

-- `vela --accelerator-config neural-ai --output-format nai model.tflite` produces a `.nai` file.
+- `vela --accelerator-config neural-ai --output-format nai model.tflite` produces a `.nai` file for each named full-size YOLO and MobileNet artifact in the release corpus.
 - Builds are reproducible and the file contains no absolute runtime address.
 - Generic firmware loads the invocation and model without model-specific C code.
-- MatMul, RGB Conv, pointwise, C32 Conv, depthwise, and the current vector and AFU operator matrix have compiler lowering and end-to-end tests.
+- Every operator instance in those artifacts maps to a constrained, documented, tested lowering or fusion.
+Primitive availability and generic TFLite operator names are not completion criteria.
+- Required Conv, depthwise, residual Add, activation, pooling, upsample, concat, and selected detection-head patterns have focused byte-exact tests and model-level coverage.
+- SiLU and Hard-Swish use LUT fusion when required; generic TFLite Mul and full generic TFLite operator coverage remain explicitly out of scope.
 - Per-channel bias, multiplier, shift, and zero point follow RTL semantics.
 - Frontend and Graph IR keep logical NHWC shapes, and all rank-4 public bindings use contiguous NHWC storage.